muhammadlailil/adminportal/README.md

 ## ✨ Form Component
 ### input (time,date,email,number)
+🚴 in progres
 ### checkbox
+🚴 in progres
 ### image
+🚴 in progres
 ### radio
+🚴 in progres
 ### select
+🚴 in progres
 ### wysiwyg
+🚴 in progres
 ### password
+🚴 in progres
 ### textarea
+🚴 in progres

 <br>